Short- term projects and instant and mini works, together with a series of works in long term development.

-There are three main themes that run throughout my work; Light and Dark, the Power of Experience and more recently Mental Health – where drawing and making acts as a conduit, and as a mode of release or reflection and contemplation.
+Two areas of interest.
+An umbrella title of ‘There’s a Lot of Light and Dark Around at the Moment’ and documenting the emotions and routines of our lives, both every-day and more overarching narratives.
+Work contains autobiographical elements, while reflecting on contemporary societal issues as Mental Health – where drawing and making acts as a conduit, and as a mode of release or reflection and contemplation.

 A couple of years ago, in conversation, a family member said to me ‘There’s a lot of light and dark around at the moment’.
 This resonated and with that came the realisation that I have been exploring ideas around Light and Dark for most of my practice.
 Connections were formed.
 Light and Dark is and can equal Chiaroscuro, Tone, Colour, Form, Emotion, Environments, Philosophy, Psychology and Society.
 In essence, what we see, do, think and feel.

 Embracing this concept, I am consciously applying it to new work.